75 Samurai Names Inspired by Samurai Warriors

 - Toyotomi - Japanese.
 Toyotomi Hideyoshi was a famous warrior from the 16th c.
 He ruled during the late Sengoku period.
 He is considered the second great unifier of Japan.

-- Tsunari - Japanese.
-Head of the Tokugawa family, Tsunari Tokugawa, works for a logistics company.
+- Tsunenari- Japanese.
+The head of the Tokugawa family, Tsunenari Tokugawa, works for a logistics company.

 - Uesugi - Japanese.
 Uesugi Kenshin was a daimyo who ruled the Echigo Province.
 He was known as the “Dragon of Echigo.”